 - Handle miscellaneous and various corporate legal matters and shareholder issues as requested.

-- Manage and/or monitor environmental issues in connection with PM projects in conjunction with Risk Management and/or PM, as applicable.
+- Manage and/or monitor environmental issues in connection with AMREO projects (leases, developments, dispositions) in conjunction with Risk Management and/or AMREO, as applicable.
 Review and analyze environmental reports.

 - Special projects and duties as assigned.